amalrajan/spring-crud/README.md

 # Spring CRUD

-Foundation for implementing REST APIs using Spring with in-memory database PostgreSQL
+Foundation for implementing REST APIs using Spring and PostgreSQL

 ## Cloning
 ```